LeSamourai23/Coursera-sem7/Algorithmic Thinking/Video Notes.md

 In practice, the choice between these algorithms depends on the nature of the data and the goals of the analysis.
 K-Means is suitable for well-defined, compact clusters, while hierarchical clustering is versatile and captures hierarchical relationships within the data.

 ## 5. Dynamic Programming
-To set about developing an algorithm based on dynamic programming, one needs a collection of subproblems derived from the original problem that satisfies a few basic properties:!
+To set about developing an algorithm based on dynamic programming, one needs a collection of subproblems derived from the original problem that satisfies a few basic properties:
 * The solution to the original problem can be easily computed from the solutions to the subproblems (for example, the original problem may actually be one of the subproblems).!
 * There is a natural ordering on subproblems from “smallest” to “largest,” together with an easy-to-compute recurrence that allows one to determine the solution to a subproblem from the solutions to some number of smaller subproblems.

 ![DP](https://i.ibb.co/LtBwW1k/image.png[/img)